ali-pouya/IMAGING-PIPELINE-SIM/README0.md

 | Deterministic behavior | Same inputs → same outputs |
 | Convolution compatibility | Sharp edges, periodic patterns, ramps |
 | Alignment with test targets | Siemens star, ISO edge, checkerboard, barcode |

-**Scene irradiance interpretation**

-In this simulator, $S(x,y)$ is defined as the **ideal, blur-free, noise-free, distortion-free irradiance** at the sensor plane.

-Physically, it corresponds to the image that would be formed if the optics were perfect (no aberrations, diffraction, or defocus) and the sensor introduced no noise or quantization.

-This separation makes it possible to attribute all subsequent resolution loss and noise strictly to the optics, sensor, and sampling chain.

 ## **4.2 Scene Types and Definitions**